Submit your first pull request¶

 Sign the CLA¶

 To contribute to cloud-init, you must first sign the Canonical contributor license agreement (CLA).
+A check is run against every pull request to ensure that the CLA has been signed.

 For any questions or help with the process, email